-You can use Group Policy and Active Directory Domain Services to centralize and simplify the administration of TS Gateway Group Policy settings.
-You use the Local Group Policy Editor to configure these policy settings, which are contained within Group Policy objects (GPOs).
+You can use Group Policy and Active Directory Domain Services to centralize and simplify the administration of TS Gateway policy settings.
+You use the Local Group Policy Editor to configure these settings, which are contained within Group Policy objects (GPOs).
 You use the Group Policy Management Console (GPMC) to link GPOs to sites, domains, or organizational units (OUs) in Active Directory Domain Services.

 The Local Group Policy Editor operates as an extension to the GPMC.
-When you edit a GPO from within the GPMC, the Local Group Policy Editor appears, displaying the policy settings for that particular GPO.
-You must have editing rights on a GPO to open it in the Local Group Policy Editor.
+When you edit a GPO from within the GPMC, the Local Group Policy Editor appears, displaying the settings for that particular GPO.
+You must have edit rights on a GPO in order to open it in the Local Group Policy Editor.

 The Default Domain Policy GPO and Default Domain Controllers Policy GPO are vital to the health of any domain.
 As a best practice, you should not edit the Default Domain Controllers Policy GPO or the Default Domain Policy GPO, except in the following cases:

-- If you install applications on domain controllers that require modifications to the User Rights or Audit policy settings, you must modify the policy settings in the Default Domain Controllers Policy GPO.
+If you install applications on domain controllers requiring modifications to User Rights or Audit policy settings, you must modify the policy settings in the Default Domain Controllers Policy GPO.

 Group Policy settings for Terminal Services client connections through TS Gateway can be applied in one of two ways.
-These policy settings can be suggested (that is, they can be enabled, but not enforced), or they can be enabled and enforced.
+These policy settings can either be suggested (that is, they can be enabled, but not enforced) or they can be enabled and enforced.

 This section provides procedures for using Group Policy to manage Terminal Services client connections to the network through TS Gateway.
-It includes the following topics:
+The following topics are covered: